- Download our Moving to Sweden Guide (PDF)

 Money in Sweden

-The currency in Sweden has been the krona (SEK) since 1873.
+The currency in Sweden is the krona (SEK).
 One krona is equal to 100 öre, and the plural for krona is kronor.
 While prices in Sweden might be quoted using öre, they are usually rounded up as öre coins are no longer in circulation.

 Notes: 20 SEK, 50 SEK, 100 SEK, 500 SEK and 1,000 SEK